-Buddha Purnima, the biggest religious festival of the Buddhist community, will be celebrated across the country with traditional enthusiasm and solemn devotion today.
+Buddha Purnima, the biggest religious festival of the Buddhist community, will be celebrated across the country today amid festivities after two years of Covid-induced restrictions.

-President Abdul Hamid and Prime Minister Sheikh Hasina, in separate messages, greeted the Buddhists as well as the countrymen on the eve of the day.
+President Abdul Hamid and Prime Minister Sheikh Hasina issued separate messages greeting the Buddhist community on the occasion.

 President Hamid said, "Buddhist civilization and its culture have been deeply intertwined with the people of Bengal since ancient times.
 Paharpur and Mainamati Shalban Bihar are its shining examples."

 He urged the members of the Buddhist community to celebrate Buddha Purnima maintaining health guidelines to prevent the future spread of Covid-19.

 The prime minister urged all to work generously to further strengthen the practice and bond of harmony in Bangladesh in future.